-Hello and welcome to my Salomon Dialogue Focus Boa review.
+Hello and welcome to my Salomon Dialogue Focus Boa review (now known as the Dialogue Dual Boa).

 In this review I will take a look at the Dialogue Boa as all-mountain snowboard boots.